-Earlier, it was thought that black holes were only in bigger sizes but recent researches have concluded that there is a possibility of the existence of intermediate black holes.
+Earlier, it was thought that black holes were only in bigger sizes but recent research has concluded that there is a possibility of the existence of intermediate black holes.
 They can be formed when a collision of stars in a cluster takes place in a chain reaction.
 Several of them if formed in the same region can eventually fall together in the center of a galaxy to create a supermassive black hole.

 There are many curious facts about it such as:

 - The first object that was considered as a black hole was Cygnus X-1.
 Cygnus X-1 was the subject of a kind of wager between Kip Thorne and Stephen Hawking in 1974.
 Hawking was betting on the hypothesis that the source was not a black hole.
 In 1990, Hawking accepted defeat.